slatedocs/slate/source/includes/_rest_api.md

 `POST /orders/batch`

 Orders in a batch should belong to the same contract.
 Max allowed size limit in a batch is 50.
 Rate limits apply.
+Please note that fok and ioc are not valid time in force for creating batch orders.

 > Body parameter